yuweiping/awesome-stars/README.md

 ## Java

+*   [p6spy/p6spy](https://github.com/p6spy/p6spy) - P6Spy is a framework that enables database data to be seamlessly intercepted and logged with no code changes to the application.

 *   [checkstyle/checkstyle](https://github.com/checkstyle/checkstyle) - Checkstyle is a development tool to help programmers write Java code that adheres to a coding standard.
 By default it supports the Google Java Style Guide and Sun Code Conventions, but is highly configurable.
 It can be invoked with an ANT task and a command line program.

 *   [google/google-java-format](https://github.com/google/google-java-format) - Reformats Java source code to comply with Google Java Style.